-If your viral load is undetectable, you can still be susceptible to the flu and COVID-19, so whenever you're going to be around others, please mask up, practice physical distancing and washing your hands.
+If your viral load is undetectable, you can still be susceptible to the flu and COVID-19, so whenever you're going to be around others, please mask up, practice physical distancing, and wash your hands often.

 Should I Be Worried if I’m Undetectable But My CD4 Count Isn’t High?

 As we just noted, your T-cell count can vary due to a lot of factors that have nothing to do with HIV.
 People who see their T-cell counts dip might think that it’s a problem with their HIV medications, when it may just be a life change.

 Everyone has a different body and a different immune system, so there's no need to compare your CD4 count to someone else’s.
 For people living with HIV, each person’s set point might be different from someone else’s.
 But most important is how you feel medically and clinically.

 (When we say “set point,” that means the state of your immune system when you were first diagnosed with HIV.
 Some people may not see their T cells go up too high because their set point was very low.)

 What Other Things Can I Do to Raise My CD4 Count and Protect My Immune System From COVID-19?

 There’s no magic pill or concoction to raise CD4 count, but engaging in a healthy lifestyle can improve your number.
 That means: